 This species is also notorious for being a great algae eater.
 They may not be able to clean the entirety of your tank (remember, they are quite tiny!).
 Still, they can play a part and keep the underwater home at least a little cleaner.

 It’s also important that you do not overfeed them, especially because they don’t generally eat that much.
 Remove any excess food to avoid water pollution and keep the tank healthy for its inhabitants!

 Cherry Shrimp Tank Mates

-On the one hand, the peaceful nature of Cherry Shrimps makes them the perfect addition to most community tanks as they will not initiate attack on other species.
-On the other, they have no way to defend against aggressive fishes.
+On the one hand, the peaceful nature of Cherry Shrimps makes them the perfect addition to most community tanks as they will not initiate attacks on other species.
+On the other, they have no way to defend against aggressive fish.

-Even if there might be occasional incidents and the shrimp gets eaten, they do reproduce quickly.
+Even if there might be occasional incidents and the shrimp get eaten, they do reproduce quickly.
 This will help nourish the shrimp population.
-You should pay attention at who you choose as their tankmates!
+You should pay attention to who you choose as their tankmates!

-Some of the best tankmates for your Cherry Shrimp is most freshwater snails, catfish, Dwarf Gouramis, and small Tetras.
+Some of the best tankmates for your Cherry Shrimp are mostly freshwater snails, catfish, Dwarf Gouramis, and small Tetras.
 Try to avoid fishes such as Arowanas, Cichlids, and Oscars.
 Whichever you end up placing the shrimps with, make sure there are plenty of hiding spots to provide more security for them.

 Can You Keep Multiple Cherry Shrimps Together?

 While some freshwater species thrive well on their own, the Cherry Shrimp is far from being a solitary creature.
 In fact, they cannot survive on their own.
 It is even best to keep them in a species-only tank.